Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in US

 Propane vs. Natural Gas vs. Heating Oil: U.S. Home Heating Fuel Comparison

-Households have a choice of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in U.S., used by 62,453,861 or 47% of residents.
-The 2nd most popular primary heating fuel for U.S. residents is Electricity, used by 56,745,678 homes (43%).
-The other homes are heated with Propane (5%), Heating Oil (3%), Wood (1%), and Solar (0.4%).
+Households have a variety of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in U.S., used by 62,453,861 or 47% of families.
+The 2nd most popular primary heating fuel for U.S. homeowners is Electricity, used by 56,745,678 homes (43%).
+The rest of the homes are heated with Propane (5%), Heating Oil (3%), Wood (1%), and Solar (0.4%).

 U.S. Residential Primary Home Heating Fuel (in Number of Households)